magdanolde/Crowdfunding-product-page/README.md

 It was a fantastic project for honing my recently acquired SASS skills.

 Due to mastering of the <dialog> tag, I successfully implemented modals/popups in the project.
 Utilizing the showModal() method allowed me to open the modals seamlessly.
 I also had the opportunity to style a ::backdrop pseudo-element for added visual appeal.
 The close() method played a crucial role in enabling modal closure.
-[Kevin Powell](https://www.youtube.com/watch?v=TAB_v6yBXIE&t=303s)tutorial video served as my primary source of guidance throughout this process.
+[Kevin Powell](https://www.youtube.com/watch?v=TAB_v6yBXIE&t=303s) tutorial video served as my primary source of guidance throughout this process.

 Furthermore, I took the chance to revisit and solidify my understanding of grid layouts and grid-template-areas.